osg-htc/docs/docs/other/monitor-kubernetes-kuantifier.md

         - `NAMESPACE`: The namespace of the pods for which Kuantifier will collect and report metrics.

               !!! note
-              Each installation of kuantifier only reports on pods in a single namespaece.
+              Each installation of kuantifier only reports on pods in a single namespace.
 You must install multiple instances of the chart to support reporting on multiple namespaces.

         - `SITE_NAME`: The name of the site being reported.